Welcome to the Town of Athens

 The Athens Town Office is located in the historic Somerset Academy at 26 Academy Street in Athens, Maine.

 Regular Town Office Hours are Mondays 2-6pm and Thursdays 2-6pm.
-During these hours Athens residents can do vehicle and trailer registrations, dog licensing, voter registration, pay tax bills, and obtain hunting, trapping and fishing licenses.
+During these hours Athens residents can register vehicles, boats, and trailers, license dogs, register to vote, pay tax bills, and obtain hunting, trapping and fishing licenses.

 The Selectboard meets on Tuesdays at 7pm at the Town Office.

-Town Meeting Warrants, Annual Reports, Local Ordinances, Tax Maps, and Tax Commitment Books can be found at: www.athens.maine.gov/resources
+Town Meeting Warrants, Annual Reports, Local Ordinances, Tax Maps, Selectboard Meeting Agendas, and Tax Commitment Books can be found at: www.athens.maine.gov/resources

 ONLINE REGISTRATION and LICENSE OPTIONS